FILTER retains rows that satisfy a specified Boolean expression (condition).

 This transformation retains the same schema in the output table as in the input.

 FILTERstatements remove rows from a dataset, in contrast to the

-Updated about a year ago
+Updated over 1 year ago